Kris Bryant Player Props: Rockies vs. Giants

-On Saturday, Kris Bryant (hitting .195 in his past 10 games) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+On Sunday, Kris Bryant (on the back of going 1-for-2 with a double) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Logan Webb.
 First pitch is at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Giants.
+In his last game he had a one-hit showing (1-for-2) against the Giants.

 Kris Bryant Game Info & Props vs. the Giants